SachinKalsi/annotated-research-papers/Understanding the Disharmony between Dropout and Batch Normalization by Variance Shift/README.md

 ## Annotation standards

-🟡 - The important teaching or studying with respect to the paper are highlighted in yellow 🟡 color
+🟡 - The important research or study with respect to the core concept explained in the paper are highlighted in yellow 🟡 color.

 🟢 - The important takeways or learnings are highlighted in green 🟢 color